xiaohang007/SLICES/README.md

 ## Citation

-If you use SLICES or MatterGPT, please cite the following works:
+If you use SLICES, MatterGPT or SLICES-PLUS, please cite the following works:

 ```bibtex
 @article{xiao2023invertible,